hyacinth flowers

 Hyacinths can also be grown as pot plants both indoor and outdoor.
 The best timing for planting the bulbs is immediately after buying them, but it can be postponed depending on the desired period of blossoming.

-In order to force blossoming, you have to keep the planted bulbs first in a cool and dark place ensuring they have their ‘cold period’ followed by sunlight and warmer temperatures, as explained in greater detail in the last section.
+In order to force hyacinth bulbs, you have to keep the planted spring bulbs first in a cool and dark place ensuring they have their ‘cold period’ followed by sunlight and warmer temperatures, as explained in greater detail in the last section.

 Hyacinths in vases